1.1 Culturally Responsive Practice

 Key Takeaways

-• Strong EAS responses usually begin by learning who students are before choosing examples, texts, groups, or interventions.
+• Strong EAS responses begin by learning who students are before choosing examples, texts, groups, or interventions.

 • Culturally responsive practice protects dignity while keeping the academic goal rigorous and visible.

-Last updated: May 2026
+Last updated: June 2026

-What EAS Is Testing
+What the EAS Is Testing

 Asset Lens, Not Deficit Lens